webguys-de/EasyTemplate/README.md

 ---------------------------------------------------------------------------------

+## Please use branch feature-rc-0.9.1.0 for production.
+Master is dead at the moment.

 ## General

 EasyTemplate is a enhancement for Magento CMS Pages which cut ups all elements of your cms-pages in single bricks.